-Author's Notes — Because Qoheleth decided to bring it up.
-I thought I should inform those who were not aware of the fact.
-The oldest known device to have had a geared mechanism is referred to by modern historians and archaeologists as the Antikythera Mechanism.
-It dates to around 100 B.C. and as such is much older than the alleged birth of the modern Clock.
-The circa 1300's date for when clocks first showed up that Qoheleth mentions is actually the date when the Western World rediscovered the technology of geared-mechanisms, not the date of their original invention.
+Closing Authors Notes: Because Qoheleth decided to bring it up, I thought I should inform those who are not aware of the fact.
+The oldest known device to have a geared mechanism is known by modern historians and archeologists as the Antikythera Mechanism.
+It dates to around 100 B.C. and as such is much older than the alleged birth of the Modern Clock.
+The circa 1300's date for the invention of geared-clocks that Qoheleth mentions, is actually the date that the Western World rediscovered the technology of geared-mechanisms, not the date of their original invention.

 Ladysavay, I request you give this story some time.
-Things may not be as they appeared in the original printing of the first chapters.
+Things may not be as they appeared at first in the original printing of the first chapters.
 This is first and foremost a Time Travel fic.
-Yes Harry is in the body of James.
-But that does not guarantee that events will play out exactly the way they originally did.
+Yes Harry is in the body of James Potter, but the very fact that Harry is in the drivers seat changes destiny to a certain extent.

-I'MNOTCRAZY1, there are in fact several theories regarding time-travel.
-Not all of them agree on what happens when a person travels backwards in time.
-In fact some claim that grandfather paradoxes are impossible because the time stream will course correct itself in such a way as to prevent such a paradox from occurring in the first place.
+I'MNOTCRAZY1, there are in fact several theories regarding time travel.
+Not all of them agree on what happens when a person travels back in time.
+In fact some claim that grandfather paradoxes are impossible because the time stream will course correct itself in such a way as to prevent such a paradox from happening in the first place.